 The process mentioned above is frail, erroneous and often hard to implement and maintain.
-This will impact the consistency and availability of your data in Redshift.
+This will impact the consistency and availability of your data into Amazon Redshift.

 There is an easier way to replicate data from MS SQL Server to Redshift

 A ready to use Hevo Data Integration Platform helps you migrate this data without having to write any code.
 This is how the process will look like when done through Hevo.

 - Connect to your MS SQL Server.